lucas992x/spotipy-utils/README.md

 # Scripts
 `tools.py` contains various utility functions and is not meant to be executed standalone, other scripts are listed below in alphabetical order.
 Here are common arguments:
-- `--user`: Spotify username (explained above), needed unless otherwise specified.
+- `--user`: Spotify username (explained above), only needed in scripts that don't perform modify operations on playlists (unless otherwise specified).
 - `--auth`: authentication mode, by default is `auto` but can be set to `manual` when opening browser has issues or is not possible at all (e.g. in CLI-only environments).

 Here are other common usages: